yberreby/rgo/log.md

 look up the syntax of various constructs and translating that into a bunch of Rust structs and enums.
 This is somewhat tedious, but I'm learning a few things about Go's syntax along the way.

+## Wed Mar 30 19:18 - Thoughts on testing

+A *critical* part of a complex system like a compiler is testing, so we'll want to write a lot of tests to cover as much surface as possible.

+There are three main things we want to test:

+- lexical analysis
+- parsing
+- translation

+If all three phases works correctly, we have are likely to produce a correct program.

+Now, we would only test the *output* of the program, because in most cases, if either lexical analysis or parsing produce incorrect results or fail, the output of the compiled program will be wrong.
+The advantage of this approach is that it's easier to write tests for a handful of big, complex programs than for a myriad of very small programs.
+The disadvantage is that in case there's a failure, it's much harder to track it down to the piece of code that is responsible.

+I think it is best to combine the two approaches: integration tests that only care about the output, and unit tests that care only about a very small part of the code.
+Lexing should be very easy to test; parsing, a bit harder, as AFAIK it requires more context (e.g. `foo` can be a package name, a package alias, a constant, a function parameter...).